Date published: 23 Jul 2019

-The Sustainable Agriculture Bursary will support undergraduate students to pursue their interest in, and the full potential of, sustainable farming practices.
+The Sustainable Agriculture Bursary will fund UK based undergraduate students under the age of 35 to support their academic studies and help pursue their interest in, and knowledge of, sustainable farming and agricultural practices.

 All four partners are dedicated to caring for nature and the environment, and the bursary is part of their long-term commitment to help build a more sustainable future for all by making a positive impact in agriculture.

 Prospective undergraduate students who have confirmed the Royal Agricultural University or The University of Reading as their first-choice place of study on UCAS for September 2019 are eligible to apply.
 They can do so by filling in an online application form explaining why they’re interested in sustainable farming.